alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/payment-and-billing.md

 No, we do not offer free access to our Material for MkDocs Insiders edition.
 We understand that non-profit organizations may have limited budgets and may need to prioritize their spending on other projects or organizations.
-However, it's important to note that Material for MkDocs is maintained by a small team, investing a lot of time and resources into constantly improving this project.
+However, it's important to note that Material for MkDocs is maintained by a small team that is investing a lot of time and resources into constantly improving this project.
 Material for MkDocs and its core features are free to the community through our Open Source model.
 Therefore, Material for MkDocs itself is already free.